-The underwriters propose initially to offer the shares of Common Stock to the public at the public offering price set forth on the cover page of this prospectus.
-Any shares of Common Stock sold by the underwriters to securities dealers may be sold at a discount of up to \$0.28 per share from the public offering price.
+The underwriters propose initially to offer the shares of Common Stock to the public at the public offering price set forth on the cover page of this prospectus and to dealers at those prices less a concession not in excess of \$ per share of Common Stock.
 If all of the shares of Common Stock offered by us are not sold at the public offering price, the underwriters may change the offering price and other selling terms by means of a supplement to this prospectus.

 The following table shows the public offering price, underwriting discounts and commissions and proceeds before expenses to us.
-The information assumes both no exercise and full exercise of the over-allotment option we granted to the representative of the underwriters.
+The information assumes either no exercise or full exercise of the over-allotment option we granted to the representative of the underwriters.

-Total Without Total With Over- Over- allotment Option allotment Per Share Option Public offering price \$ 7.00 \$ 10,000,000 \$ 11,500,000 Underwriting discount (7%) \$ 0.49 \$ 700,000 \$ 805,000 Proceeds, before expenses, to us \$ 6.51 \$ 9,300,000 \$ 10,695,000 Non-accountable expense allowance (1%)(1) \$ 0.07 \$ 100,000 \$ 100,000
+Total Without Over- allotment Total With Over- allotment

+Per Share Option Option

+Public offering price \$ \$ \$

+Underwriting discount (7%) \$ \$ \$

+Proceeds, before expenses, to us \$ \$ \$

+Non-accountable expense allowance (1%)(1) \$ \$ \$

-(1) The non-accountable expense allowance will not be payable with respect to representative's exercise of the over-allotment option.
+(1) The non-accountable expense allowance will not payable with respect to representative's exercise of the over-allotment option.